Alqemist-labs/tilex/README.md

 This site was open-sourced as a window into our development process, as well as to allow people to experiment with the site on their own and contribute to the project.

-We originally implemented Tilex as [_hr-til_](https://github.com/hashrocket/hr-til), a Ruby on Rails app.

 ### Installation